jpedro/jpedro.github.io/thoughts.md

 amniotic universe.
 It has be the ultimate ASMR experience.

-## The most undersold value of the cloud
+## Undersold

-Their single API.
+The most undersold value of the cloud is their unified API.
 That's it.

 Why so important?
 Because AU.
 TO.
 MA.
 TION.